 Rose didn’t know, but Albus clearly did.
 “Yeah, I’ll help him to the library or something until curfew.”

-“Al, you might get tossed out of the library if he’s being anything like Roxanne,” she pointed out.
+Rose frowned.
+“Al, you might get tossed out of the library if he’s being anything like Roxanne.”

-They looked over her.
+They looked over Roxanne.
 “Hovering hummingbirds eat baby alligator’s teeth off hatchets,” she told James and a few second-years, looking very somber.

 Albus blew out a breath, his brow furrowed.
-“I’ll take him to Hagrid’s.”
+“I’ll figure it out.”

 He made to get up, and she caught his sleeve.
-He looked at her, and she muttered, “Let me give you the map.”
-She opened her bag and quickly hid it in a book, which she handed to him.
-“Just in case you gave time to do that homework,” she said, lightly.
+“Let me give you the map, then you can just avoid them,” she muttered, reaching into her bag for the book it was hidden in.
+“Just in case you gave time to do that homework,” she said, making sure her voice carried.